sjwaight/fleet-ad-demo-app/readme.md

 This repository contains the code and instructions to deploy a demo of the FMAD feature.

+It contains two main components:

-## Deploying the Azure resources required for the demo
+- A Bicep template to deploy the Azure resources required for the demo.
+- A simple Python Flask web application that will be containerized and deployed to Fleet member clusters.

+## Deploying Azure resources

 ### Prerequisites